shariq1989/cookbook/content/recipe/Tandoori_Chicken.md

 8. Flip the drumsticks and continue cooking, until the chicken has reached over 170 degrees, about 20-30 minutes.
 9. Let the chicken rest for 10 minutes before serving.
 10. Garnish with lemon wedges and serve with [raita](https://www.jamilghar.com/recipe/raita/).

+#### ABOUT THE MEAL

+Learning to make Indian food is near and dear to my heart.
+Before meeting Shariq, I had no experience with eating or making Desi food.
+If you asked me back then what the difference between an Indian or a Thai Curry, I couldn’t have told you.
+Since then, it has been an honor to study under my mother-in-law, who happens to be a phenomenal cook.
+She makes meals off-script so you have to watch her closely as she buzzes through the kitchen or you will miss it all.
+I am continually amazed by her ability to build upon flavors and create masterpiece after masterpiece.
+This recipe is inspired by what I have learned cooking alongside her.